Happy Death Day 2U: Plot

-College student Ryan Phan wakes up in his car on September 19.
+One day after the events of Happy Death Day, college student Ryan Phan wakes up in his car on September 19.
 Returning to his dorm room, he walks in on his roommate Carter and Carter's girlfriend, Tree.

-He resumes work on an experimental quantum reactor with fellow students Samar and Dre to try to slow down time.
-After Bronson, the school dean, shuts down the project for causing several power outages and has shown to have no practical applications so far, Ryan is murdered by someone dressed as school mascot Babyface and wakes up again on the 19th.
+Ryan resumes work on an experimental quantum reactor with fellow students Samar and Dre to slow down time.
+After Dean Bronson shuts down the project for causing several power outages and not producing practical applications so far, Ryan is murdered by someone dressed as school mascot Babyface and wakes up again on the 19th.

 Tree explains her experience reliving September 18th, and she and Carter agree to help Ryan.
-They learn the reactor was responsible for creating the loop.
+They learn the reactor inadvertently created the loop.
 The masked killer tracks Ryan down, but Tree unmasks him to reveal another Ryan.
-The second Ryan warns that the original must die for the loop to close.
+The second one insists the original must die for the loop to close.
 Terrified, Ryan activates the reactor, releasing an energy pulse that knocks everyone unconscious.

-Tree wakes up in Carter's room on September 18 and relives her original time loop, but she soon realizes things are different after discovering that Carter is now dating a different (yet still annoying) Danielle.
-Ryan theorizes that the reactor caused Tree to drift into another dimension.
-When Tree learns her mother is still alive in this new reality, she wants to stay.
+Tree wakes up in Carter's room on September 18 and relives her original time loop, but she soon realizes things are different after discovering that Carter is now dating Danielle.
+Ryan believes the reactor caused Tree to drift into another dimension.
+When she learns her mother is still alive in this new reality, she wants to stay.

 That night, Tree goes to the hospital to intercept serial killer John Tombs before he escapes, but she is confronted by a police officer.
 The killer kills the officer, and Tree runs into Lori at the elevator, realizing Lori is not the killer in this reality.
-Lori tells Tree that the killer cannot be Tombs because she just took him in for surgery.
+Lori insists the killer cannot be Tombs as she just took him in for surgery.
 The killer stabs Lori, then chases Tree to the roof, where she accidentally falls to her death.
-She wakes at the beginning of her loop and demands that Ryan and his team help her escape it, requiring they test dozens of algorithms.
-At Carter's suggestion, Tree serves as the group's recorder, killing herself at the end of each day so they can start again.
+Waking at the beginning of her loop, Tree demands that Ryan and his team help her escape it, requiring they test dozens of algorithms.

+At Carter's suggestion, Tree serves as the group's recorder, killing herself at the end of each day so they can restart.
 Eventually, her injuries catch up with her, and she faints.
-Waking up in the hospital, Tree steals a gun to go after Tombs, only to find Lori already dead.
-Tombs, disguised as Babyface, attacks, and Tree shoots him dead.
+Waking in the hospital, Tree steals a gun to go after Tombs, only to find Lori already dead.
+He attacks, disguised as Babyface, and Tree shoots him dead.
 However, a second Babyface killer appears, forcing Tree to kill herself and the killer.